 The biggest fund of the company is Renaissance Institutional Equities and it rose by 21.5 percent in 2016.

 For the past seven years, Simons has been overseeing the Simons Foundation, an entity that has invested several millions in the field of scientific and mathematical education and research.
 This includes extensive works in the areas of autism study and projects like Simons Institute for the Theory of Computing (worth $60 million).
-Renaissance Technologies currently manages around $36 billion and has recently been in the limelight because of Robert Mercer, co-CEO, a supporter of newly elected president, Donald Trump.
+Renaissance Technologies currently manages around $36 billion and has recently been in the limelight because of Robert Mercer, co-CEO, a supporter of the newly elected president, Donald Trump.

 With a net worth of approximately $4.5 billion, Michael Platt is the co-founder of BlueCrest Capital Management.
 The company was founded at the end of 2000 after Platt spent almost 10 years working at JP Morgan.